-- Government entities need to moderate their blogs and discussion forums in order to prevent profanity and offence.
-However, these entities should allow certain level of criticism regarding their policies and services.
+- Government entities need to moderate their blogs and discussion forums in order to prevent profanity and offense.
+However, these entities should allow a certain level of criticism regarding their policies and services.

 - A clear Comment Policy needs to be published where applicable on the eParticipation page

-- Moderation policy should be clarified to users.
+- The moderation policy should be clarified to users.

 - Government accounts on social networking websites must not be stagnant.
 Points of discussion need to be raised on a regular basis.

-- It is recommended that government websites have links to prime minister’s website, blog (if and when available) and pages on Facebook and twitter.
+- It is recommended that government websites have links to the prime minister’s website, blog (if and when available) and pages on Facebook and Twitter.